domiyanyue/my_notes/move_semantics_rvalue_reference.md

 However, these are not the common use of manners of rvalue reference.
 Rvalue references are more often used as function parameters to create *move constructor* and *move assignment operator*.

 ## Move Semantics
 In the first example, we identified the unnecessary copy problem.
 With rvalue reference, we can use move semantics to solve this.
-Before we build a class that utilizes move semantics, let's look at the more generic case where rvalue reference is used as a function parameter.
+Essentially, we want to pass the parameter(return value of the `createArray`) to `std::vector`'s constructor without copying it.
+Class constructor is a specical case of function call.
+Let's first look at the general case where rvalue reference is used as a normal function parameter.

 ### Rvalue Reference as Function Parameter
+In the following example, we declare a function that *takes an argument by rvalue reference*.
 ```C++
 void func(vector<int>&& vec){
     for(int i = 0; i < vec.size(); i++){